TheCubPlays/Team-Mod-Stick-Fight-/README.md

 - Your team's win counter won't necessarily have the same colour as your stickman, it has the team's colour.
 This means that if `useColors` is false (which means custom colors are disabled), your team's win counter will still have the team's colour regardless of you having default colors.
 - If the last players standing are of the same team, the round won't end.
 That's mainly because if that was a thing, the mod could be used as a cheat client.
+- There's no limit to the amount of teammates you can have.
+It could be a 4v0, 3v1, 2v2, 2v1 and 1v1.

 ## How To Use